rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/queue/queue.md

 1. **enqueue** -> insert an element at the back of the queue.
 Return true when operation is successful.
 2. **dequeue** -> remove and return the element at the front of the queue.
 Return null if the queue is empty.
 3. **isEmpty** -> check if the queue is empty.
 4. **peek** -> return a reference of the element at the front of the queue without removing it.
-Return null of the queue is empty.
+Return null if the queue is empty.

 #### applications of queue: